boysbrigade/bb-week4/README.md

 Copy the CSS from [nav.css](nav.css) to your CSS file.
 You can edit this to change the style of your navigation bar.

+Check out https://boysbrigade.github.io/bb-week4/ for an example of what your website should look like.